-I am a New York and New Jersey licensed clinical social worker and psychotherapist.
+I am a licensed clinical social worker (NY, NJ, CT) and psychotherapist.
 I was born and raised in Ireland and received my BA in Psychology from University College Dublin.
 After coming to the US, I continued my studies and received both my Masters and Ph.D. from Columbia University School of Social Work.
-I am trained in a wide range of therapeutic approaches including Cognitive Behavior Therapy (CBT) at the Beck Institute.
+I am trained in a wide range of therapeutic approaches including Cognitive Behavior Therapy (CBT) and Dialectical Behavior Therapy (DBT).

-In my current role as the Asst.
+In my most recent role as the Asst.
 Deputy Director for the National Suicide Prevention Lifeline (now 988 Suicide and Crisis Lifeline) I oversaw the development of national standards of excellence and clinical best practices in suicide prevention for telephone, chat, and text-based services.
 I bring the knowledge I have developed in over 15 years at the Lifeline to my practice and, in addition to addressing issues related to depression, anxiety, and mental health crises, I work extensively with individuals (both adults and teens) at risk of suicide and non-suicidal self-injury.

 About My Practice

 In my clinical practice, I work with individuals with a wide range of emotional concerns such as anxiety, depression, low self-esteem, stress, and conflict.
-I have a particular focus, based on extensive experience, on working with individuals at risk of suicide and self-harm.
-My approach to therapy is interactive, conversational and collaborative with a focus on relieving immediate distress, increasing personal understanding and growth, and working towards the development of coping skills that can be used long after therapy has ended.
+I also work with individuals at risk of suicide and self-harm.
+My approach to therapy is interactive, conversational, and collaborative with a focus on relieving immediate distress, increasing personal understanding and growth, and working towards the development of coping skills that can be used long after therapy has ended.

 My practice is influenced by a Cognitive Behavioral approach to treatment.
 What this means is that a focus is placed on identifying not just situations that cause distress but also the personal interpretation of events and the emotions and behaviors that follow.
 In identifying possible faulty or negative interpretations of events, the hope is that new skills can be developed and coping behaviors learned.